Pujitha-cse/BANK_TRANSACTION_ANALYSIS/README.md

 # The repository is structured as follows

-•	BTA_CCSH.ipynb: Google Colab containing the code and analysis for the Bank Transaction Analysis project.
+•	BTA_CCSH.ipynb: Jupyter Notebook containing the code and analysis for the Bank Transaction Analysis project.

 •	data: Directory containing the datasets used for the analysis.